How to Make a Work Schedule (+ Work Schedule Templates)

 #10: Involve the employees in the scheduling process

-You probably don’t want to waste time on constant work schedule updates because your employees are always asking for shift swaps or deadline extensions.
+You probably don’t want to waste time on constant work schedule updates because your employees always ask for shift swaps or deadline extensions.

-To minimize this, you can aim to involve the employees in the process of creating work schedules as much as you find suitable.
+To minimize this, you can aim to involve the employees in creating work schedules as much as you find suitable.

 1. Have someone assist you in scheduling